 Faculty Assistant II

-This is a six-month Fixed-Term position - working 40 hours a week.
-Reporting to the Assistant Director, Faculty Support, this position provides assistance to Faculty in all areas of classroom preparation and research support.
-The employee also serves as a mentor for staff at the Office Assistant level.
-Provides general office administrative assistance and participate in the preparation of course readers and course materials.
-Duties include, but are not limited to: preparing course readers, class materials, research papers, correspondence, processing Pcard transactions, creating and updating class-integrated Web pages and processing domestic and international reimbursements.
-Strong management of multiple calendars and appointment setting.
+Reporting to the Associate Director, Faculty Support, this position provides assistance to Faculty in all areas of classroom preparation and research support.
+Provides general office administrative assistance.
+Duties include, but are not limited to: preparing course readers, class materials, research papers, Zoom meetings (classes) and scheduling, correspondence, processing PCard transactions, creating/updating class-integrated Web pages, processing domestic, international reimbursements, management of calendars, and appointment setting.
+As well as other Faculty support duties as assigned.

 Provide administrative or operational support working under general supervision.